List of alien races in DC Comics: Rhoon

 The Rhoon come from the planet Rhoon which is split between science and elemental sorcery, with magic users segregated to the Sorcerer's Isle.
 They are represented by Green Lantern Hollika Rahn.

 Rigellians

-The Rigellians are a violet-skinned, four-armed race of noseless amphibians who fled their own dying world untold years in the future.
+The Rigellians are a violet-skinned, four-armed amphibian species who fled their own dying world untold years in the future.
 They were welcomed by humans living on Earth in a time when the sun appeared to have become a red giant.
 A civil war takes place when the Halflings, the hybrid offspring of humans and the Rigellians, overthrow their forefathers.

 Roboticans

-The Roboticans of Robotica are a machine civilization led by C.O.M.P.U.T.O. which is native to the 30th Century.
+The Roboticans of Robotica are a machine civilization led by C.O.M.P.U.T.O. native to the 30th century.

 Roguians

 The Roguians are a shy race from the planet Rogue in the Vega star system.
 Soon after birth, they learn to produce a natural force shield that hides them even from each other.
 Elu of the Omega Men is a Roguian.